rbuehler/vasca/README.rst

 **Prototyping and functional examples**

 We use `Jupyter lab <https://github.com/jupyterlab/jupyterlab>`__ for prototyping and for functional examples given in ``vasca/examples``.
 Follow these `instructions <https://albertauyeung.github.io/2020/08/17/pyenv-jupyter.html/>`__ to add  a pyenv-generated virtual environment as a Jupyter kernel.
 Jupyter lab extensions can be used to enable interactive Matoplotlib figures: First install the `ipywidgets <https://github.com/jupyter-widgets/ipywidgets>`__ extension and then the `ipympl <https://github.com/matplotlib/ipympl>`__ extension.
+For plotting of sky maps in notebooks we often use `Imviz <https://jdaviz.readthedocs.io/en/latest/imviz/index.html>`__.

 Coding guidelines
 -----------------